 So, let’s go back through to another example:

-In the Department of Education foreign language project we basically gave some descriptions around what we were going to collect.
-In this situation, it was around document reviews, institutional data, the partnership rubric, and the survey dissemination.
-We also described how we were going to do the analysis, the descriptive statistics and how we were going to analyze the qualitative data as well.
+In the Department of Education foreign language project, we basically gave some descriptions around what we were going to collect.
+In this situation, it was around document reviews, institutional data, the partnership rubric, and survey dissemination.
+We also described how we were going to do the analysis, the descriptive statistics, and how we were going to analyze the qualitative data as well.
 If you’re talking about the moderate or large-scale, what may be really useful, in addition to having that type of language, is to include a data matrix.
-In the data matrix I typically have these four different elements (sometimes they vary a little bit depending on the funding source): the objectives, the evaluation questions, the data sources, and then some form of the analysis and interpretation.
+In the data matrix, I typically have these four different elements (sometimes they vary a little bit depending on the funding source): the objectives, the evaluation questions, the data sources, and then some form of analysis and interpretation.

-So, the take-home message for this part is summarized the data gathering and analytical approach for moderate and large-scale projects also include a data matrix.
+So, the take-home message for this part is to summarize the data gathering and analytical approach for moderate and large-scale projects also include a data matrix.